 The same study also found a much higher mutation incidence in the ALK gene.
 It occurred in 26% of never-smokers — a significantly higher percentage than the 4% of smokers who had a mutation in the ALK gene.

 ROS1 gene fusions may occur less often but have a higher chance of occurring in people who do not smoke.
 This gene mutation occurs in about 1–2% of NSCLC cases, according to the 2017 study data.

 Even if a person has one of the less common genetic mutations, they will still benefit from knowing that information.
 Promising treatments may be in the works.
 A person may also find a clinical trial to take part in.

-Though rare, some cases of lung cancer involve germline mutations — genetic changes that can pass down in families.
-Most of the mutations in cancer cells are not inherited and will not pass from parent to child.
+Though rare, some cases of lung cancer involve germline mutations — genetic changes that can be passed down in families.
+Most mutations in cancer cells are not inherited and will not pass from parent to child.

 Some very rare changes in the EGFR genes can make a person more likely to develop lung cancer, per

 The treatment plan depends on which genetic mutations a healthcare professional sees during biomarker testing.
 Often, they use a combination of treatments.
 Factors that influence the best treatment plan include: